Monday, August 18, 2025

 ανωρθωθι (from ανορθοω, "straighten", 13.13): "...she stood up straight" This verb comes from the prefix/preposition "ana" which means upright or again and the adjective "ortho" meaning straight.
 It simply means straighten up or restore.
 It is not an especially common word in the Bible, but it recalls the words from the book of Psalms: "The LORD opens the eyes of the blind.
 The LORD lifts up those who are bowed down (146:8)."
 [Technical note: The Psalm translation is in a slightly different order.]

 ασθενειας ("weakness," 13.11) This word does not necessarily mean crippled or hunched over.
 It simply means "frailty, weakness, want of strength."
-There is a certain power that we don't really know what her illness is.
+The ambiguity around her illness creates a potential for connection with this woman.
 It could be physical, it could be emotional, it could be spiritual, it could be communal.
 It is unclear if the spirit was causing her infirmity; or she simply has a spirit that could be described as frail.
 In the end, she will have multiple layers of healing

 • Physical: She stands up